-I cannot just watch a sunset.
+Modern society is hooked on producing and consuming images.
+I am no different.
+Despite my best intentions, I cannot just watch a sunset.
 As its pastel hues fade behind the horizon, the impulse to take my camera out and snap a picture is irresistible.
-I am not alone.
 With the rise of social media and digital photography, it seems everyone is snapping away all the time.
 But how does this affect our experience of life?

 It increasingly feels that instead of being in the moment, we experience life through a digital lens.
 Likes, attention, affirmation – these are our shadows, following us around and prompting us to view life as a photographic opportunity.
 We are constantly on the alert, not for beautiful moments, but for beautiful pictures.